1994 Purefoods Tender Juicy Hotdogs season

-The 1994 Purefoods Tender Juicy Hotdogs season was the seventh season of the franchise in the Philippine Basketball Association (PBA).
-Known as Coney Island Ice Cream Stars in the All-Filipino Cup.
+The 1994 Purefoods Tender Juicy Hotdogs season, known as Coney Island Ice Cream Stars in the All-Filipino Cup, was the 7th season of the franchise in the Philippine Basketball Association (PBA).

 Draft picks

 Notable dates

 March 8: The defending All-Filipino champions opened their season by hanging tough in the final 5.1 seconds to pull off a 111-109 victory over Swift.
 Alvin Patrimonio's lone free throw and Jerry Codiñera's block on Nelson Asaytono as the buzzer sounded save the Ice Cream Stars from a reversal after the Mighty Meaties threatened at 109-110 on rookie Boybits Victoria's three-pointer.

 April 10: Coney Island subdued San Miguel Beermen, 97-95, for their sixth win in nine games in the All-Filipino Cup.
 The victory moved them up close to the leading Beermen, who fell to six wins and two losses which is the same slate of surprise team Sta.Lucia Realtors.